FlexMeasures/flexmeasures/documentation/host/docker.rst

 .. code-block:: bash

-    docker run --env SQLALCHEMY_DATABASE_URI=postgresql://user:pass@localhost:5432/dbname --env SECRET_KEY=blabla  --env FLASK_ENV=development -d --net=host flexmeasures/flexmeasures
+    docker run --env SQLALCHEMY_DATABASE_URI=postgresql://user:pass@localhost:5432/dbname --env SECRET_KEY=blabla  --env FLASK_ENV=development -d --net=host lfenergy/flexmeasures

 .. note:: Don't know what your image is called (its "tag")?
-We used ``flexmeasures/flexmeasures`` here, as that should be the name when pulling it from Docker Hub.
+We used ``lfenergy/flexmeasures`` here, as that should be the name when pulling it from Docker Hub.
 You can run ``docker images`` to see which images you have.

 The two minimal environment variables to run the container successfully are the database URI and the secret key, see :ref:`configuration`. ``Flask_ENV=development`` is needed if you do not have an SSL certificate set up (the default mode is ``production``, and in that mode FlexMeasures requires https for security reasons).
+If you see too much output, you can also set ``LOGGING_LEVEL=INFO``.

 In this example, we connect to a postgres database running on our local computer, so we use the host network.
 In the docker-compose section below, we use a Docker container for the database, as well.